-18. Looking to the provisions of NCMEI Act, 2004 and the judgement of Hon'ble Apex Court in the matter of Sisters of St. Joseph of Cluny (Supra), this Commission has both jurisdictions original as well as appellate, any educational institution which desires to establish minority educational institution has two options.
-Firstly, the institution can apply before an authority established by the Central Government or any State Government, Union Territory as the case may be for grant of MSC to any educational institution and if above authority rejects the application for grant of MSC, the aggrieved person may appeal against such an order of the authority to this Commission under section 12B of NCMEI Act, 2004.
-Secondly, under section 10 of NCMEI Act, 2004 whosoever desires to establish a minority educational institution has to apply to the Competent Authority of the State Government for grant of NOC.
-Where within a period of 90 days from the receipt of the application, if the competent authority does not grant NOC or application has been rejected but not communicated to the applicant, it shall be deemed that NOC has been granted and the applicant can file an application for grant of MSC straightaway to this Commission.
+Looking to the provisions of NCMEI Act, 2004 and the 17. judgement of Hon'ble Apex Court in the matter of Sisters of St. Joseph of Cluny (Supra), this Commission has both jurisdiction original as well as appellate, any educational institution who desires to establish minority educational institution has two options.
+Firstly, he can apply before an authority established by the Central Government or any State Government, Union Territory as the case may be for grant of MSC to any educational institution and if above authority rejected the application for grant of MSC, the aggrieved person may appeal against such order of the authority to this Commission under section 12B of NCMEI Act, 2004.
+Secondly, under section 10 of NCMEI Act, 2004 whosoever desires to establish an minority educational institution has to apply the Competent Authority of the State Government for grant of NOC within a period of 90 days from the receipt of the application, if competent authority does not grant NOC or application has been rejected but not communicated to the appellant it shall be deemed that NOC has granted and the appellant can file application for grant of NOC straightaway to this Commission.
 Any person aggrieved by the order of refusal to grant NOC by the competent authority may prefer an appeal to this Commission under section 12A of NCMEI Act, 2004.